GauravDhuri/missingskill-learning/linux/linux.md

   Ofcourse in the end, it is a fact that no operating system is completely secure and free from vulnerabilities, but yes, its much harder to infect an Linux system compared to Windows.

-  Extra :

-  All this been said, recently it was discovered that hackers are now using advanced malware to target Linux servers, this malware is known as "RedXOR".
+  Although, recently it was discovered that hackers are now using advanced malware to target Linux servers, this malware is known as "RedXOR".
 RedXOR is basically a backdoor targetting system that has capabilites like exfiltraing data to tunneling network traffic to another destination.
 Malware's like this could be a concern for the future of Linux security.

 # <span class="header" id="kernel">What is kernel ?</span>

 A Kernel is a computer program that is the heart and core of an Operating system.
-Since the Operating system
+Since the Operating system has control over the system so, the kernel also has control over everything in the system.
+Kernel is the first program that is loaded after the bootloader, it remains into memory until operating sytem is shutdown.

+Functions of Kernel :-
+* Access Computer resource - It can access various resources like CPU, I/O devices, etc.
+* Resource Management - It shares the resources between different process in such a way that there is uniform access to the resource by every process.
+* Memory Management - Every process needs memory space.
+All the memory management like allocation and deallocaion for execution of process is done by kernel.
+* Device Management - Kernel also manages the peripheral devices connected in the system.

 # <span class="header">Baisc Linux Commands</span>